What does yellow discharge mean?

 If your child uses liners, it can help to understand whether panty liners are good for regular use or whether they may increase moisture and irritation.

-For teens who menstruate, tracking discharge alongside cycle changes can make it easier to understand signs of when a teen’s next period might be coming.
+For menstruating teens, tracking discharge alongside cycle changes can also help predict when a period is coming.

-Yellow discharge is often normal, especially when it is light in colour and not accompanied by pain or odour.
+Most yellow discharge is normal, especially if it is light in colour and not painful or strong-smelling.

 Most importantly, discharge is a normal body function.